All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 Devil Fruit: Clank Clank Fruit

 A former member of the Roger Pirates.
-He's the Straw Hats' main opponent in the film for Roger's treasure.
-Ate the Gasha Gasha no Mi, which makes him a "Combining Man" able to assimilate objects to form large constructs such as mini-mechas, submarines and other contraptions.
+Bullet is the Straw Hats' main opponent in the film for Roger's treasure.
+He ate the Gasha Gasha no Mi, which makes him a "Combining Man" able to assimilate objects to form large constructs such as mini-mechas, submarines and other contraptions.

 - Blood Knight: Back since he was a soldier, he was obsessed with fighting strong opponents, and joined the Roger Pirates only because Roger was able to beat him.
 Now he thinks he can be recognized as the World's Strongest Man if he defeats enough powerful people, which he intends to do using the Pirates Expo.

-- Charles Atlas Superpower: While his fruit powers are amazing, they do not influence his physical strength, which is born from costant training.
+- Charles Atlas Superpower: While his fruit powers are amazing, they do not influence his physical strength, which is born from constant training.

 - Clothing Damage: He shirt ends up getting burned off after Luffy hits him with a Red Hawk during his initial battle with the Supernovas.